isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-wall-with-a-brush/index.md

 Proper use of a brush is necessary in order to attain an excellent paint finish.
 Could you be planning to paint your wall using a paintbrush and wonder how to go about it?
 *Well, in this article, I will be discussing how to paint a wall with a brush.
 To begin with, you will need to select the right paintbrush for walls, prepare the wall surface, prepare the paint before loading the paintbrush sufficiently.
 Further, apply the paint gently, smoothen the finish, and clean the paintbrush before storing.*
 *Besides, its important to wear protective gear and adhere to health precautions given to prevent any hazard that may occur.
-Remember, proper paint selection and preparation is paramount towards attaining the best wall paint finish.�*
+Remember, proper paint selection and preparation is paramount towards attaining the best wall paint finish.*
 ## Details: How to Paint a Wall with a Brush
 ### a.
 Step 1: Paintbrush Selection
 The selection of paintbrushes is a function of the type of surface underpainting and the design of the wall surface.
 A flat wall needs a wide brush to reduce runs, while a narrow wall surface is well painted with a medium or